blocksds/sdk/docs/content/_index.md

 If you're looking for information on how to install BlocksDS, check the [instructions](./setup/options).

-If you're looking for documentation about specific libraries, check the following links:
+If you're looking for documentation about specific libraries of BlocksDS, check the following links:

 - **libnds**: General-purpose library to use the hardware of the NDS.